Skip to main content

 Use Weighting to Your Advantage

 When calculating weighted GPAs, AP and honors classes are often assigned more value—it’s common for them to be worth 5.0 as opposed to 4.0.
-This presents a great opportunity to add some high scores to your transcript, raise your GPA, and show colleges that you’re willing to challenge yourself academically.
+This presents a great opportunity to add high scores to your transcript, raise your GPA, and show colleges that you’re willing to challenge yourself academically.

 Before packing your schedule with rigorous classes, remember that they’re more challenging and will likely require a greater time commitment.
 Make sure adding AP or honors classes won’t conflict with your other obligations and responsibilities.
 It’s also worth noting, you should only take harder courses if you think you can earn a B or better.